moneitor/_pipeline/README.md

 ## Simple pipeline and Houdini Python tools

+Hi!!

-I learning Python on my free time, and to do it I decided to create some simple tools that should help me speed up my workflow and scene creation inside Houdini, and hopefully with time I will be able to integrate more softwares like Nuke, Maya and PFtrack.
+I am learning Python on my free time, and to do it I decided to create some simple tools that should help me speed up my workflow and scene creation inside Houdini, and hopefully with time I will be able to integrate more softwares like Nuke, Maya and PFtrack.